joe-p/algo-edu/smart_contracts.md

 * An application can send up to 16 transactions
   * Inner transactions are atomic with the outer transactions
   * One failure will cause all to fail
-* Every application has its own contract address it can spend from
+* Every application has its own contract address it can send transactions from

 # Logging

 * Applications can log data during execution
 * Logs are only saved upon completion
 * Other applications can read logged data

-# ARC-0004: ABI

-* Standardizes encoding/decoding methods for types beyond Uint64 and Bytes
-  * UintN, tuples, decimals, booleans, etc.
-* Provides standard way of method calling
-* JSON schema for defining available methods
-* Logging for return values

 # Constraints